matrix-org/coap-proxy/README.md

  * Encryption re-handshakes after network interruptions do not yet work.
    * After a sync timeout, the session cache is not updated with the source port of the new UDP flow, and so will try to send responses to the old source port.
-   * The session cache is not updated when new stuff goes through a conn that's been still for some time (and basically in the meantime the session timed out and got recreated, but the proxy at the receiving end tries to send the response to the old client port instead of the new one)
  * No IPv6 support.

 Development of coap-proxy is dependent on commercial interest - please contact